 - Film Emulation: If required images can be processed to emulate conventional radiographic film such as D4 or D7.

 - File Labelling: Image files can be electronically labelled with information about the work piece.
 This could include a description, job number, date, time etc. Labelling can appear as an overlay on the image, electronically embedded in the file or a combination of both.

 - Image manipulation: Computer software may be used to manipulate the images.
 This can help to highlight flaws by adjusting parameters such as contrast, brightness and dynamic range.
 Sections of image may be magnified.
 Also digital point to point measurements can be made.

 - Automated flaw detection: DR systems can be designed to automatically scan an image and report flaws.
 Such equipment can operate as an automated 'go / no-go' inspection system.

 How does DR work?

-DR works by replacing the conventional radiographic film with an electronic imaging panel.
+DR works by Replacing conventional radiographic film with a digital X-ray sensor.
 The panel is connected to a computer which 'captures' the image digitally and stores it as a data file.
 A conventional X-ray source is used.
 There are other types of image capturing devices to suit different applications.

 The resulting image can be viewed on a monitor, digitally enhanced or manipulated, archived, printed or emailed as required.
 We can even make the image files tamper evident so that you will know if anyone has attempted to alter them in any way.